teleprint-me/archive/docs/specs/03-Dynamic-Cost-Averaging.md

 # Dynamic Cost Averaging

 Dynamic Cost Averaging is similar to Cost Averaging.
-We set a Principle Amount and then purchase an asset with Principle Amount on a set interval based on Time Period.
+We set a Principal Amount and then purchase an asset with Principal Amount on a set interval based on Time Period.

-We include Target Value that assists in determining the amount to buy or sell based on a Purchase Factor of the Principle Amount that falls within Min Factor and Max Factor range.
+We include Target Value that assists in determining the amount to buy or sell based on a Purchase Factor of the Principal Amount that falls within Min Factor and Max Factor range.
 These expressions and variables are defined by the user.

-We need to define our columns: Date, Market Price, Current Target, Current Value, Principle Amount, Factor Purchase, Factor Amount, Total Factor Amount, Order Size, Total Order Size, and Time Period.
+We need to define our columns: Date, Market Price, Current Target, Current Value, Principal Amount, Factor Purchase, Factor Amount, Total Factor Amount, Order Size, Total Order Size, and Time Period.
 This will allow us to keep track of the relevant data and show the evaluated expressions as its set of results.

 We define the sequence of steps, as well as the expressions used, to evaluate each value as the following:

-1. Define Principle Amount
+1. Define Principal Amount

-        Principle Amount = Constant Float Value
+        Principal Amount = Constant Float Value

 2. Define Factor Range